ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-I'm working on a new backend that runs Moog's head of software, Geert Bevin's command line MIDI tools as long running processes.
+I'm working on a new backend using two CLI tools created by the head of software engineering at Moog: Geert Bevin.
+These are Erlang ports opened to long running OS processes.

-The architecture changes a little bit based upon the designs of the supported backends.

-I had hoped to have this ready to show you today, but I instead chose to create a new demo on a sampled grand piano, which I'll be showing you in a few minutes.
+I had hoped to have this ready to show you today, but I instead chose to create a new demo using a sampled grand piano, which you'll be hearing in a few minutes.
 {{% /note %}}

 ---